Multi-Cloud

 To enable the Private Bucket feature:

-4. Replace the snippet file or update your browser extension to point to the new private bucket
+3. Replace the snippet file or update the browser extension to point to the new private bucket

 Limitations

-• Solution Gallery: Hosted in a generic bucket and not supported in the Private Bucket solution
+• Solution Gallery is hosted in a generic bucket and is not supported

-• Access management: Managed manually by the WalkMe Security team during enablement
+• Access management is handled manually by the WalkMe Security team during enablement

 Was this article helpful?